 Camley Street Natural Park Kings Cross Information

 The park address is 12 Camley Street, London N1C 4PW.
 It’s a short walk from Kings Cross Train Station, Kings Cross St Pancras Underground and St Pancras International.
 You can also access if you are walking along the Regents Canal, keep an eye out for the signs.
-Opening times are 10am-5pm in the summer and 10am-4pm in the winter.
+Opening times are from 10 am until 5 pm in the summer and from 10 am until 4 pm in the winter.
 To find out more you can visit the Camley Street Natural Park Website.

 Camley Street Natural Park Kings Cross Further Research